hsur753/literature-search-and-filter/README.md

 - ScienceDirect

 ### Getting Started
-Export your database search results as Bibtex files and place them in a suitable directory.
+Export your database search results as BibTex files and place them in a suitable directory.

 Supported Python version >= `3.10.0`.
 Install the dependencies by running the following command.